caltechlibrary/cait/README.md

     go build -o bin/xlsximporter cmds/xlsximporter/xlsximporter.go
 ```

 At this point you should have your command line utilities ready to go in the *bin* directory.
-You
-are now ready to setup your environment variables.
+You are now ready to setup your environment variables.

 ## Setting up your environment

 The command line tools and services are configured via environment variables.
-Below is an example
-of setting things up under Bash running on your favorite Unix-like system.
+Below is an example of setting things up under Bash running on your favorite Unix-like system.

 ```
     #
     # setup.sh - this script sets the environment variables for aspace project.
-    # You would source file before using aspace, aspaceindexer, aspacesearch
+    # You would source file before using aspace, aspaceindexer, or aspacesearch.
-    # or aspacedashbaord.
     #

     #